 Application for admission to Central Washington University is available on our website at www.cwu.edu/admissions.
 Submit official electronic transcripts to CWU-Ellensburg from any colleges or universities you have attended.
 Submit a final official transcript once your community college applied or technical degree is posted.
 Once accepted to CWU and matriculated, students then apply to the BAS-ITAM program by visiting www.cwu.edu/it-management.

 Applicants for the BAS-ITAM program must meet the following admission requirements before admittance into the program.
-A foreign language is not required.
+A world language is not required.

 - Completion of an applied or technical degree program in any content area from any Washington State Community or Technical College.